sonic-pi-net/sonic-pi/README.md

 ## Live Coding Synth for Everyone.

-Sonic Pi is a *new musical instrument*.
-It allows to create music by writing code.
+Sonic Pi is a *livemusical instrument*, allowing to create music by writing code.

 Sonic Pi aims at finding a balance between three principles: